Matrix coefficient realization theory of noncommutative rational functions: Minimization

 \subsection{Hankel module}

 In this subsection let $\cA=M_m(\F)$.

-In the classical realization theory, i.e., $m=1$, one can assign the Hankel matrix $H_S$ (\cite[Section 2.1]{BR} or \cite[Section 10]{BGM}) to an arbitrary formal series $S$.
+In the classical realization theory, i.e., $m=1$, to each formal series $S$ one can assign the Hankel matrix $H_S$ (\cite[Section 2.1]{BR} or \cite[Section 10]{BGM}).
+Namely, $H_S$ is the infinite matrix over $\F$ with rows and columns indexed by words over $\ulx$, whose $(u,v)$-entry equals the coefficient of the word $uv$ in $S$ for every $u,v\in\gs$.
 The important result is that $S$ is rational if and only if $H_S$ has finite row rank, see e.g. \cite[Theorem 2.6.1]{BR}.
 By the definition of a stable module in \cite[Section 1.5]{BR}, we see that the rows of $H_S$ are generators of the smallest stable module containing $S$, so the rank of $H_S$ equals the minimal cardinality of a generating set of the smallest stable module containing $S$.

 Now let $m\in\N$ be arbitrary.
 From our definition of stability it is not a priori evident that the smallest stable left $\cA$-submodule containing $S$ even exists; namely, it is not clear whether the intersection of stable submodules is again stable.